Lewis Hall (Notre Dame)

-Lewis Hall is one of the 32 Residence Halls at the University of Notre Dame.
+Lewis Hall is one of the 33 Residence Halls at the University of Notre Dame.
 Lewis is located northwest of the Main Building and south of St. Joseph's Lake.
 It was named 2013 Hall of the Year.
-The coat of arms features two chick, the mascot of the hall, in blue and yellow, the hall colors.
+The coat of arms features two chicks, the mascot of the hall, in blue and yellow, the hall colors.

 History

 Built in 1965, Lewis Hall was funded by Julia Lewis in honor of her husband, Chicago philanthropist Frank Lewis.
 Lewis Hall was the first residence hall at Notre Dame constructed for female students.
 It originally served as a residence for religious sisters studying for master's degrees and in 1968 also provided housing for laywomen pursuing graduate degrees.
 It became a women's undergraduate residence hall in 1972, the year Notre Dame began admitting female undergraduates.
 The first undergraduate woman accepted at Notre Dame, Mary Ann Proctor, lived with the graduate students and nuns.
 With more than 250 residents, Lewis is one of the largest women's halls on campus.